 The world-renowned Casio Privia family of digital pianos grows with the PX-770.
-It is designed to bring a true grand piano experience in a slim, modern design.
+It is designed to bring an authentic grand piano experience in a slim, modern design.
 With its authentic piano sound, natural feel and impressive features, the PX-770 is a superb instrument for inspiring brilliant performances.

 - PIANO PURITY.
-The PX-770's AiR Sound Source includes a beautiful new stereo grand piano which comes alive with realistic damper resonance.
-It simulates the entire body of the instrument, not just the strings.
+The PX-770's AiR Sound Source includes a beautiful new stereo grand piano that comes alive with natural damper resonance.
+Moreover, it stimulates the entire body of the instrument, not just the strings.

 - WELL-PLAYED.
-The popular Tri-Sensor II Scaled Hammer Action piano keys give you the expression your performance needs.
-The Privia's simulated ebony and ivory textures give you an authentic and comfortable touch.
-It is combined with an innovative hammer action that is accurately scaled across the entire key range.
+The famous Tri-Sensor II Scaled Hammer Action piano keys express your performance needs.
+Privia's simulated ebony and ivory textures give you an authentic and comfortable touch.
+It is combined with an innovative hammer action that is accurately scaled across the key range.

 - WELL-HEARD.
 The Casio PX-770's convenient features include a powerful stereo amplification system.

 - WELL-EDUCATED.
-With the PX-770, you can connect two sets of headphones using the ¼" jacks on the front panel, making ideal for a quiet practice.
+With the PX-770, you can connect two sets of headphones using the ¼" jacks on the front panel, making it ideal for quiet practice.

 - WELL-APPOINTED.
 Using the PX-770's two-track MIDI recorder, you can record your performances.
 There are 60 songs included in the built-in Music Library.